There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 During this stage, work hard to make customers develop a liking for your brand and eventually turn into loyal buyers.
 The customers should be able to identify with your brand and take pride in associating with you.

-To make this stage successful and push the customer further down the funnel, you need to garner good engagement with the customers.
+It would be best if you garnered good customer engagement to make this stage successful and push the customer further down the funnel.
 Wondering how to do that?
 Try developing a personal connection with them through outreach, engagement and community efforts.

 If you can gain the customers’ loyalty, they will most likely refer to your brand in their social circle.
 Business referrals and brand recommendations will help bring more business to your company.

-The final and very crucial step in the process is to nurture the existing customers in a way that they become advocates of your brand.
+The final and crucial step in the process is to nurture the existing customers to become advocates of your brand.
 In the best-case scenario, they will selflessly write product reviews and post about your product on their social media handles.

 And when that happens, your website will likely get more traffic organically.
-More traffic simply means more leads.
-If you can nurture these prospects properly, they can very well turn into customers.
+More traffic means more leads.
+If you can nurture these prospects properly, they can very well turn customers.

 External references that are not motivated by profit drive sales.